spo0ds/Deep-Dive-into-DEFI/Day65/Day65.md

     }
 ```

-This function modifies the user's collateral balance.Adds the user balance with the token that is supplied(wad).
+This function modifies the user's collateral balance.Adds the user balance with the token that is supplied(wad) as a collateral.Also might be subtracting the collateral because the data type is int.

 ```solidity
 function flux(bytes32 ilk, address src, address dst, uint256 wad) external {